Elgin Criminal Defense Attorneys

-If this is the first time you have been arrested or had any interaction with the Illinois legal system, you likely have many questions.
+If this is the first time that you have been arrested or had any interaction with the Illinois legal system, you likely have many questions.
 If you have encountered Illinois law enforcement before, you may have a good idea of what comes next.
-In either case, you have every reason to be nervous about your future.
+In either case, you have every reason to be concerned about your future.

 It is important to remain calm and know that help is just a phone call away.
 The legal team at Mitchell S. Sexner & Associates LLC can provide you with a superior defense.
 The sooner you can contact us for your free consultation, the better the odds of avoiding serious legal difficulties.

-We Believe Results Matter
+We Know that Results Matter

-- Our legal team includes mostly former prosecutors and life-long defense attorneys who have spent their careers handling traffic and criminal cases
+- Our legal team includes former prosecutors and life-long defense attorneys who have spent their careers handling traffic and criminal cases

 - Each lawyer on our team has successfully defended clients in Chicago, Cook County, and other Illinois counties